wechuli/python/iterators-and-generators/notes.md

 ## NEXT

 When next() is called on an iterator, the iterator returns the next item.
 It keeps doing so until it raises a StopIteration error

+## Generators
+- Generators are iterators
+- Generators can be created with generator functions
+- Generator functions use the yield keyword
+- Generators can be created with generator expressions